Have any questions about Textura? Find your answers here.

 • These descriptives are basically the same.
 So long as you scan at 600 PPI or DPI, your resolution and results should be fine.

 • On some occasions, the resolution will need to be input into SEDDI Textura.
-The window below shows the notification you receive if SEDDI Textura doesn't read the DPI/PPI correctly.
+The window below shows the notification you receive if SEDDI Textura cannot read the DPI/PPI correctly.
 Simply input the info into the box next to PPI/DPI and select next.

 • Once the textile is in SEDDI Textura, you can also adjust the resolution in the window below.
 (Remember, you shouldn't scale UP a fabric if it is not scanned at the resolution you input).